vikejs/vike/examples/vue-pinia/readme.md

-Example of using `vite-plugin-ssr` with Vue, client routing and Pinia
+Example of using `vite-plugin-ssr` with Vue, client routing and Pinia.

 To run it: